UlinProject/thinkcentre-m715q/README.md

   # <b>You must understand why you need this, do it only at your own risk!</b>

   <b><img src="./img/board_power_moddisina.jpg" width="30%"></img></b>

+  In my case I got a stable working device on both gen1 and gen2 from a 90W power supply with a maximum CPU consumption of 42W (on gen2 there were strange long dips in operation without load).
 </details>

 ## Known issues